mk29142/UnbeatableTicTacToe/README.md

 To run the tests:

 If you have maven already install:
-- go into the folder where pom.xml and enter "mvn package"
+- go into the folder where pom.xml is and enter (without the quotes) "mvn package"

 Otherwise:
-- open the project in the IDE
+- open the project in a IDE
-- Right click on tests folder and select run Tests in test.
+- Right click on tests folder and select "run Tests in test".